This homemade spaghetti sauce recipe is lightened up with ground turkey, but is so flavorful you’d never know it!

 Instructions

-- Heat oil in a large pot over medium heat.
-Add onion and peppers and cook for 2 - 3 minutes to soften.
+- Heat oil in a large dutch oven or pot over medium heat.
+Add onion and peppers and cook for 2 – 3 minutes to soften.

-- Garnish with additional chopped parsley and parmesan cheese if desired before serving over pasta.
+- Ladle sauce onto pasta and garnish with additional chopped parsley and parmesan cheese if desired.

 Notes